 Freight classes are designed to standardize pricing for shipments across all parties in shipping.
 Defined by the National Motor Freight Traffic Association (NMFTA) and made available through the NMFC, or National Motor Freight Classification, freight class gives consumers a uniform pricing structure when transporting freight.

 For LTL carriers, freight class determines tariffs that they must pay to transport goods — and, therefore, factors into the overall cost of the shipment.
 These freight class charges can substantially increase the cost of doing business for shippers.

 The costs don’t end there.
-In VLTL shipping, the addition of accessorial fees increases the price of shipment.
+In VLTL shipping, the addition of accessorial fees increases the price of the shipment.
 These fees are applied based on “a la carte” services that might be needed in addition to cost per mile.
 These additional fees — ranging from residential delivery to liftgate to fuel surcharge — are typically not added to a freight quote until after the shipment is complete.
 These additional fees make it difficult to predict the full cost the carrier will charge until all is said and done.

 So what are the pros and cons of volume LTL?